MattWong-ca/DataStructuresAndAlgorithms/README.md

 - Languages modelled after stack architecture (function within function, keep popping until get to very beginning)
 - Linear (can traverse sequentially)
 - Can be built on top of lower-level DS like arrays/LL, therefore ensuring people only perform right operations
+- Arrays allow cache locality, therefore faster since items are right next to each other
+- LL have extra memory due to pointers, but have more dynamic memory

 ### Queues
 - Lineup --> First In First Out